By 2020, 70% of selected product purchases to be green

 PROCUREMENT OF ENVIRONMENT-FRIENDLY FREE MEAL PROGRAMS

 The procurement rate of eco-friendly agricultural products in free meals of elementary and middle schools has remained above 60% since 2011.
-Eco-friendly agricultural products procured via environment-friendly distribution centers amounted to 7,900 tons out of 11,821 tons in 2015, accounting for 95.4% of the total procurement.
-The plan of the City of Seoul is achieving a procurement rate of 72% by 2017 and above 75% by 2018 through the establishment of a cooperative system with the place of origin to increase the number of certified eco-friendly farms and expand agricultural production.
+Eco-friendly agricultural products procured via environment-friendly distribution centers amounted to 8,600 tons in 2017 - accounting for 63% of food purchases.
+The plan of the City of Seoul is to achieve a procurement rate of above 75% by 2018 through the establishment of a cooperative system with the place of origin to increase the number of certified eco-friendly farms and expand agricultural production.
 For more information visit here.